openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/cometz_0_0.md

 # CometZ Thermostatic Valve
 This describes the Z-Wave device *CometZ*, manufactured by *Eurotronics* with the thing type UID of ```eurotronic_cometz_00_000```.

-The device is in the category of Radiator Control, defining Controls on radiators used to heat up rooms.
+The device is in the category of *Radiator Control*, defining Controls on radiators used to heat up rooms.

-# Overview
+## Overview

+No device information is provided in the database.
+Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/372) to improve the documentation.

 ## Channels